learn-co-students/devise_lab-v-000/README.md

 but for the purpose of understanding [Omniauth]'s third-party sign-up capabilities, it's sufficient.

+If you **do** want to go so far as to take over the management of the [Devise] views, you need to get [Devise] to put them "into" your Rails application so that you have files to edit.
+To do this you're going to need to use [Devise]'s `devise:views` generator.
+The [documentation][Devise] describes this workflow.

 ## Lab Spec Notes

 1. To pass all the tests you will need to create a `/about` route, view and